Mutant Vehicle Operator’s Handbook (MV FAQ)

 2. Application Review

-• The DMV will begin reviewing applications in mid-March.
+• The DMV begins reviewing applications in mid-March.
 The DMV Volunteers meet in Review Teams in groups of up to 25 for 2-hour review sessions and consider each vehicle application within the context of all the qualified applications we have received.
-The Review Sessions take place every few days until the DMV has reached its limit of the number of vehicles it can invite for the year.
+Review Sessions take place every few days until the DMV has reached its limit of the number of vehicles it can invite for the year.

-• The Review Teams will read the application, review the vehicle design images and/or photographs, discuss the vehicle’s merits or concerns then come to a consensus as to whether and how well the vehicle meets the Mutant Vehicle Criteria and whether the vehicle should be invited for this year.
+• The Review Teams read the application, review vehicle design images and/or photographs, discuss the vehicle’s merits or concerns then come to a consensus as to whether and how well the vehicle meets the Mutant Vehicle Criteria and whether the vehicle should be invited for this year.

 • If the consensus of the review team is that the vehicle clearly meets/exceeds the MV criteria, the Mutant Vehicle will be invited in the current round.